The Course Description Booklet

 Newton Falls High School Honors Diploma Criteria - Must complete 7 out of 8:

 - 4 units of Mathematics that shall include Algebra I, Algebra II, Geometry, and another higher level course

-- 4 units of Science including Physics and Chemistry
+- 4 units of Science including 2 units of advanced science

 - 4 units of Social Studies